How Much Will $100 a Month Grow? Investment Projections by Timeline

 Does $100 a month compound in a savings account?

 Yes.
 Any savings account paying interest compounds.
-However, savings account rates (typically 1–5% in current Canadian rates [SOURCE NEEDED]) produce far less long-term growth than equity investments.
+However, savings account rates, which move with the Bank of Canada's policy rate and are far below long-run equity returns, produce far less long-term growth than equity investments.
 At 2% (savings account), $100/month grows to approximately $49,000 after 30 years.
 At 7% (equity investment), it grows to $122,000 — 2.5× more.

 How long does it take for $100/month to double?